Then Comes the Sun

-Then Comes the Sun is the third studio album by Italian singer Elisa released on November 9, 2001 by Sugar.
+Then Comes the Sun is the third studio album by Italian singer-songwriter Elisa released on November 9, 2001 by Sugar.
 It was produced by Corrado Rustici and was certified double platinum in Italy with over 280.000 copies sold.

 The lead single released from the album was "Rainbow", which debuted at number 5 in the Italian Singles Chart.
 The second and final single released was "Time".

 Two promotional singles were released to promote the record: "Heaven Out of Hell" and "Dancing".

 In 2007 Then Comes the Sun was appreciated in the United States and Canada after the song "Dancing" was used in the choreography from So You Think You Can Dance.